thabach/event-driven-microservices-platform/README.md

 ```
 $ docker-machine version
-# docker-machine version 0.5.4, build
+docker-machine version 0.6.0, build e27fb87
 ```

 ### Step 1 - Start Docker Machine

 Start the machine, using the `--virtualbox-memory` option to increase it’s memory.
-I use 6000 MB to accommodate all the docker images.
+I also recommend using the `--virtualbox-disk-size` option to increate it's disk size.
+I use 6000 MB to accommodate all the docker images and 40000 MB to allow for enough disk space.

 ```
-$ docker-machine create -d virtualbox --virtualbox-memory "6000" default
+$ docker-machine create -d virtualbox --virtualbox-memory "6000" --virtualbox-disk-size "40000" default
 Running pre-create checks...
 Creating machine...
 (default) Creating VirtualBox VM...